ReaperAnon/True-Unleveled-Skyrim/README.md

 - **[A good combat mod](https://www.nexusmods.com/skyrimspecialedition/mods/53869):** Again, it can be any combat mod you like that makes enemies smarter in combat and pose more of a threat.
 I use Valravn personally.
 - **[Mortal Enemies - Rival Remix](https://github.com/Synthesis-Collective/MortalEnemies-Patcher):** Another Synthesis patcher to remove the excessive tracking NPCs have in combat.
 Make sure to use the Rival Remix option to not have it feel too stiff.

 These are what I would consider a good foundation to use TUS with (at least with the default settings, otherwise it may vary).
-The stat rescales and small morrowloot plugins I would consider essential, peronsally.
+The stat rescales and small morrowloot plugins I would consider essential, personally.

-# How to use
+# How to Use
 In this section I'll explain what the patcher settings do first and then how to modify and set up the config files for your own load order if the default ones don't sit well with it.

-## The settings
+## The Settings
 ### Unleveling
 - **Unlevel Game:** The main toggle controlling whether or not the leveled item lists, outfits, encounter zones and NPCs get patched.
   ### Zones